 8. Witch’s Bridge

 For many years, a small stone cabin with a long, brick chimney stood along the road near a bridge not too far from Anderson Cemetery.
-It was rumored to be guarded by a zombie dog, and to be the home of a family of murdering thieves.
+It was rumoured to be guarded by a zombie dog, and to be the home of a family of murdering thieves.
 According to local paranormal investigator Larry Wilson, “Supposedly a man, his wife and their children lived in the cabin.
 Legend is the man killed his family then hung himself on the bridge nearby.
-It was rumored that if you went into the back room of the cabin no matter how cold it was it would become very warm.”
+It was rumoured that if you went into the back room of the cabin no matter how cold it was it would become very warm.”
 Others have said that a girl (or witch) was hung from the steel bridge past the cabin.
 Spook lights are sometimes seen floating around the creek under the bridge.
 The cabin has since been relocated to Rochester, Illinois near a city park.

 7. Love Ford Bridge

 The area around Love Ford Bridge is home to several notorious places, not the least of which is Happy Holler, a bar and sound stage popular with bikers, truckers, and hunters.
 Just across the road, at the top of a hill derogatorily named after the African Americans thought to be buried there, sits Higgins (Coburn) Cemetery.
-Strange lights and sounds have been encountered near the cemetery, and it is rumored to be the site of animal sacrifice and Devil worship.
+Strange lights and sounds have been encountered near the cemetery, and it is rumoured to be the site of animal sacrifice and Devil worship.
 Love Ford Bridge is believed to be haunted by the ghost of an inebriated young man who jumped into the Embarras River and drowned.
 One eyewitness who spoke to authors Chad Lewis and Terry Fisk claimed that he heard the sound of splashing and laughing coming from the river near the bridge.
 Thinking that was strange because of the cold weather, he went to investigate and saw “several ghostly figures floating in the water.”

 6. Lakey’s Creek Bridge

 The headless horseman of Lakey’s Creek is quite possibly one of the oldest ghost stories in Illinois.
 Long before a concrete bridge spanned the shallow creek 1.5 miles east of McLeansboro, a frontiersman named Lakey attempted to erect his log cabin near a ford along the wagon trail to Mt.
 Vernon.
 One morning, a lone traveler stumbled upon Lakey’s body.
 Lakey’s head had been severed by his own axe, which was left at the scene.
 According to legend, his murderer was never found.
-For decades after the murder, travelers reported being chased by a headless horseman that rode out of the woods along Lakey’s Creek.
-“Always the rider, on a large black horse, joined travelers approaching the stream from the east, and always on the downstream side,” John Allen wrote.
-“Each time and just before reaching the center of the creek, the mistlike figure would turn downstream and disappear.”
+For decades after the murder, travellers reported being chased by a headless horseman that rode out of the woods along Lakey’s Creek.
+“Always the rider, on a large black horse, joined travellers approaching the stream from the east, and always on the downstream side,” John Allen wrote.
+“Each time and just before reaching the centre of the creek, the mist-like figure would turn downstream and disappear.”
 The headless horseman has been seen much less frequently in recent years.